hydr0nium/security_reference/README.md

 - [bloodhound-python](https://github.com/dirkjanm/BloodHound.py) | Collects information remotely for bloodhound
 - [OneLook](https://www.onelook.com) | Word Search with regex like search and more
 - [Croc](https://github.com/schollz/croc) | Tool to send stuff from one computer to another quick and secure
+- [vfox](https://github.com/version-fox/vfox) | A version manager for java, nodejs, .net and more

 ## Tricks & Tips
 To see some useful tricks and tips see [tips.md](https://github.com/hydr0nium/ctf_reference/blob/main/tricks.md)